facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     When x is of type DOUBLE, the result type is DOUBLE.
     When x is of type REAL, the result type is REAL.

-    When x is of type DECIMAL(p, s), the result type is DECIMAL(p + 10, s), and p + 10 will not exceed 38.
+    When x is of type DECIMAL(p, s), the result type is DECIMAL(p + 10, s), where (p + 10) is capped at 38.
-    For DECIMAL type, the initial value of sum is 0.
-We need to keep sum unchanged if the input is null, as sum function ignores null input.
-Currently, only non-ANSI mode is supported, and the sum can only be null if overflow happens.

     For all other input types, the result type is BIGINT.

+    Note:
-    Note: When the sum of BIGINT values exceeds its limit, it cycles to the overflowed value rather than raising an error.
+    For DECIMAL type, when an overflow occurs in the accumulation, it returns null.
+For all other input types, when the sum of input values exceeds its limit, it cycles to the overflowed value rather than raising an error.

     Example::